Cristiandis/NTIX/docs/api/config.md

 - `return` value that is not a table
 - Missing top-level `options` or `pkgs` table
 - Import file not found (referenced from config)
+- `configFiles` destination not absolute, or source file missing